-Net assets subject to donor-imposed restrictions that may or will be met either by actions of USA Softball and/or the passage of time.
-When a restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the consolidated statements of activities as net assets released from restrictions.
+Net assets subject to donor-imposed restrictions are restricted based on donor-imposed purpose or time.
+When a restriction has been fulfilled or expires, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the consolidated statements of activities as net assets released from restrictions.